Posted: 21st September 2013 by Absurd Stories in Animals

 Tags: Kids, Lottery, Win

-The mirade of "Ways of ruining your kids" is about a million miles long, and somewhere between "reading bedtime stories too scary" and "comparing kids" there is this cracker: have your child select winning lottery numbers
+The mirade of "Ways of ruining your children" is about a million miles long, and somewhere between "reading bedtime stories too scary" and "comparing kids" there is this gem: have your child pick winning lottery numbers

-Because for Afsheen Ahsan, this strangely worked.
-Her 2-year-old daughter, Anaya Hussein, touched a lottery ticket, so she bought it.
-And of course THEY the only reason I bought that lottery ticket was because Anaya touched it.
+Afsheen reports the only reason I bought that lottery ticket was because Anaya touched it.
 "If she had not touched it, I would not have taken it.
 She is lucky."
-So now this is going to hang over Anaya's head for the rest of your life?
+So now this is going to sit over Anaya's head for the rest of your life?
 She is a lucky charm!
 We now wonder if Anaya will work more miracles for her parents?
 "Anaya, do it again!
 Choose the Powerball for me!"
 "Anaya, which pair of socks that I wear today?
 You pick for me, you are Lucky!"

 Luck is a scary thing to hang in a child, because they have absolutely no control over it.
 This may be the only lucky thing Anaya touches the rest of her life but it still too much pressure.
 What if your parents start expecting great things from Anaya?